lukstafi/vocaml/README.md

 ## Extension Settings

-Currently, VOCaml has just one setting:
+Currently, VOCaml has just one exposed setting:

 * `vocaml.fileLocationPattern`: a regular expression for detecting file positions.